-Or it’s an awesome resource to jump in and out of certain topics that you need to top up your knowledge on.
+And it’s an awesome resource to jump in and out of certain topics that you need to top up your knowledge on.

-Most of the channels will jump around a bit across topics and they may explain some more complex music theory that you probably won’t need to know about for the earlier grades.
+Most of the channels will jump around a bit across topics, and they may explain some more complex music theory that you probably won’t need to know about for the earlier grades.

 But still, these YouTube channels will get you up to speed on the fundamentals.